he000145/8915-final-deployment/README.md

 | `order-service-Bestbuy` | https://github.com/he000145/order-service-Bestbuy.git | `hebenben/order-service-bestbuy:v2` |
 | `makeline-service-Bestbuy` | https://github.com/he000145/makeline-service-Bestbuy.git | `hebenben/makeline-service-bestbuy:v1` |
 | `8915-final-deployment` | https://github.com/he000145/8915-final-deployment.git | `N/A` |

-## Demo Video

-`<YOUTUBE-DEMO-LINK>`

-## Demo Scope

-The demo video should show:

-- a short project pitch and architecture overview
-- the application running on AKS, including storefront ordering and admin-side order monitoring
-- a CI/CD demonstration for at least one service repository

-## CI/CD Note

-At least one service should demonstrate a CI/CD flow in the final project video, such as building a container image, publishing it, and deploying or updating it in AKS.
-This deployment repository focuses on Kubernetes manifests, so CI/CD implementation details may be maintained in one or more of the related service repositories rather than here.

-## Future Improvements

-- Integrate stronger secret management with Azure Key Vault or an external secrets solution.
-- Add an ingress controller and TLS termination for cleaner and more secure public access.
-- Introduce centralized logging, monitoring, and alerting for application and infrastructure visibility.
-- Add autoscaling, health probes, and resiliency controls to improve fault tolerance.
-- Harden MongoDB and RabbitMQ for more production-ready persistence, security, and backup handling.